Assistant in Nursing (AIN)

-Assistants in Nursing (also known as Nursing Support Workers) work under the direction of Registered Nurses to deliver limited care to patients.
-They have strong communication, empathy and customer service skills that they use in assisting their patients with their daily routines, such as showering, toileting, dressing, eating, communication, mobility, medication and exercise regimes.
+Assistants in Nursing (AIN) are also referred to Nursing Assistant or Nursing Aide.
+AINs work under the direction of a Registered Nurse to deliver limited care to patients.
+The scope of practice for an Assistant in Nursing is not as wide as it is for an Enrolled or Registered Nurse, as an AIN does not have the same qualifications.
+AINs must have strong communication, empathy and customer service skills, and will assist with managing their patients daily routines, such as showering, toileting, dressing, eating, communicating, mobility, medication and exercise regimes.
 They also keep accurate patient records and assist in the planning of daily routines and ongoing care regimens.

 While a Bachelor degree is not required to become an Assistant in Nursing, individuals who are currently enrolled in an undergraduate program in Nursing may seek Assistant in Nursing positions while studying.

 - Aged Care

 - Health Services Assistance

 - Time Management

 You may like to think about moving on from this career, some transferable skills can be utilised in roles such as;

 - Nurse Unit Manager